This article was first presented at the American Bar Association Section of International Law 2019 Annual Conference.

 Other states continue to make progress on previously announced projects.
 Maryland has a target of generating 25 percent of its electricity from renewable energy by 2020.
 In 2013, Maryland enacted the Offshore Wind Energy Act, which updated the RPS to include a 2.5 percent carve out for offshore wind energy.
 In 2018, the Maryland Energy Administration issued offshore wind business and workforce development grants to local emerging and minority-owned businesses to help them prepare for the development of two offshore wind projects that are being developed by US Wind, Inc. (a 250 MW project) and Skipjack Offshore Energy, LLC (Orsted) (a 120 MW project).
-In April 2019, the legislature passed a bill to increase the state’s targets for renewable energy to 50 percent by 2030, which would further incentivize offshore wind development.
+In April 2019, the legislature passed a bill to increase the state’s targets for renewable energy to 50 percent by 2030, including 1,200 MW of offshore wind development.

 Complementing state leadership, the federal government can also help set the stage for the scale up of offshore wind in three ways: 1) by leasing more of the Outer Continental Shelf (OCS) to project developers; 2) by supporting research, development, demonstration, and deployment (RDD&D) of offshore wind technologies; and 3) by providing financial incentives for deployment.